Program Director - Professor Lisa Russ Spaar, firstname.lastname@example.org

 *The Poetry Writing Seminars (Poetry Program Poetics): These ENPW 4820 seminars are readings courses for poets, designed to foster intimate experiences of texts, creative work, reciprocal conversation about and discovery of mutual interests, enlargement of students’ understanding of language and its capacities, and collegial community among students in the poetry writing program.
 Topics might include “The Poetic Sequence in Contemporary American Poetry,” "Ecstatic Poetry,” "Dramatic Monologue: The Mask in Verse,” "Negative Capability and its Heirs," "Terrorizing and Creating Reality: Language & the Surrealist Poets," "Order and Disorder: The Lyric Impulse," "Brilliant Corners: Jazz & Poetry," "Poetry and the World," or "Poets’ Prose."
 Or these seminars might focus on a particular poet or poets.
 These seminars are offered to APPW students each semester; the APPW student is required to take two while matriculating in the Program, and may take more than two if he or she wishes.

-The Capstone Course (ENPW 4910/4920): Area Program in Poetry Writing students are encouraged to participate in a capstone course in the fourth year, an exciting, year-long investigation of student-directed, shared texts that allow students to read widely and across disciplines in areas of individual aesthetic interest, culminating in the creation of a collection of original poems.
-The course is completed over the course of two semesters, with a group seminar in the fall, and a combination of independent work and peer manuscript reading meetings in the spring.
+The Capstone Course (ENPW 4910): Area Program in Poetry Writing students are required to participate in a capstone course in the second semester of the fourth year, an exciting, semester-long endeavor in which students consider their aesthetic influences and begin to think across the single poem, curating their own poems into intentional constellations and culminating in the creation of a collection of original poetry.
+The course involves a combination of independent work and peer manuscript reading meetings, including the opportunity to work with an MFA student mentor.

 How to Apply: Applications for rising third-year majors interested in the poetry writing area program are due to the director, Lisa Russ Spaar, in March.
 To apply, students must complete the required application form, accompanied by no more than ten pages of original poetry, a one- to two-page personal statement, and one letter of recommendation from a professor who knows well the student’s work and potential for success in a small, focused program of study.
 Students should include a local telephone number and e-mail address with their submissions.
 All materials should be submitted in duplicate, except for the recommendation letter.
 Applications are available from Professor Spaar and in Bryan Hall 236.